SchoemanClaudia/D20Bingo/README.md

 -   Go to the Github repository that you want to clone
 -   Click on the Code button located above all the project files
 -   Click on HTTPS and copy the repository link
--   Open the IDE of your choice and and paste the copied git url into the IDE terminal
+-   Open the IDE of your choice and paste the copied git url into the IDE terminal
 -   The project is now created as a local clone